michaelkyu/ddot/README.md

 * Open source under MIT license.
 * Supports Python 2.7 or >=3.6.
-* Please post any questions or issues to the DDOT forum at https://groups.google.com/forum/#!forum/ontology

 # Documentation

-For a quick start, please see the [tutorial](examples/DDOT_tutorial.ipynb) and other Jupyter notebooks in the [examples](examples) folder.
+For a quick start, please see the [tutorial](examples/Tutorial.ipynb) and other Jupyter notebooks in the [examples](examples) folder.

 For further documentation, please see http://ddot.readthedocs.io/.
 This includes a description of the [Ontology class](http://ddot.readthedocs.io/en/latest/ontology.html) and a list of [utility functions](http://ddot.readthedocs.io/en/latest/utils.html)

+Please post questions or issues to the `Google Groups forum <https://groups.google.com/forum/#!forum/ontology>`_.

 # Installation

-DDOT requires the following
+DDOT requires the following software

 * Python v2.7 or >=3.6
 * [numpy](https://docs.scipy.org/doc/)